Review of Animal Control Ordinances

 If a Person cannot feed and care for Feral cats due to neighbor's not wanting them around (Most have been Spayed), Will Animal Control come get them?

-Mimiof17 asked 3 months ago
+Mimiof17 asked about 1 year ago

 There are currently no ordinances pertaining to cats running at large that allow Animal Control to pick them up and impound them.
 The current contract with the Humane Society states that Animal Control is not allowed to intake community cats unless there are life-threatening illnesses or injuries, bite someone or are part of a cruelty investigation/law enforcement request.